 • Internal Audit: means the Licensee’s function of assuring that its Risk management, governance and internal control processes are operating effectively.

-• Licensee: means any holder of an electricity transmission licence, a gas transporter licence, or an electricity distribution licence (excluding independent Distribution Network Operators (iDNOs), independent Gas Distribution Networks (iGDNs), and Offshore Transmission Owners (OFTOs).
+• Licensee: means any holder of an electricity transmission licence, a gas transporter licence, or an electricity distribution licence (excluding independent Distribution Network Operators (iDNOs), independent Gas Distribution Networks (iGDNs), Offshore Transmission Owners (OFTOs) and the licences of the Independent System Operator and Planner, the Electricity System Operator (ESO) and the Gas System Planner (GSP).
 The relevant Licensees are listed in Appendix 3.

 • Material Error: an Error (or combination of Errors) that would lead to a Data Submission or part of a Data Submission failing to meet the level of accuracy or reliability as specified under or pursuant to a relevant licence condition(s).
 For DAG purposes a Material Error is one with an Impact Metric Score of 3 or 4.